 - Hide Your Equipment.
 This may sound silly, but anecdotal evidence suggests that thieves are unlikely to break into a site if they can’t readily see anything valuable to steal.
 That is based on sound logic: you probably wouldn’t break into a site unless you were sure the potential rewards outweighed the risk of getting caught.
 If possible, store equipment, tools and materials away from the public eye.
 Locked sheds or trailers are ideal, but even using privacy screen around your perimeter is a great start.
 Privacy screen makes it difficult for a potential burglar to see into your site, thereby protecting your “loot”.

 - Inventory Your Equipment.
 Maintain a log of all materials, tools, and equipment, and run through it at the end of each day to ensure everything is accounted for.
 Your records should include details like year, manufacturer, model, and any serial numbers or VINs.
 If possible, keep photos of the equipment.
 You can go so far as to engrave or paint your own identification numbers on your equipment – you’ll want anything that can help identify it if it goes missing.

 - Have a Theft Prevention Policy.
 Having a clear and well-documented policy can show employees and subcontractors that you take a zero tolerance approach to theft.
 Make sure every person on site is aware of the rules – and most importantly, the consequences – for stealing tools and materials.
-Your policy should also address “grey areas”, such as borrowing tools, taking surplus materials for personal use, and selling scrap materials permission.
+Your policy should also address “grey areas”, such as borrowing tools, taking surplus materials for personal use, and getting permission to sell scrap materials.